 This article was previously published by the American Academy of Ophthalmic Executives.

-About the author: Derek A. Preece, M.B.A, is a member of the Academy’s Consultant’s Directory and a Senior Consultant with BSM Consulting Group, a nationwide medical practice management company.
+About the author: Derek A. Preece, MBA, is a member of the Academy’s Consultant’s Directory and a senior consultant with BSM Consulting Group, a nationwide medical practice management company.
 He provides physicians with consulting assistance in nearly all facets of medical practice management.
-Mr. Preece can be reached at 801-227-0527 or email@example.com.
+Mr. Preece can be reached at 801.227.0527 or firstname.lastname@example.org.